jlamothe/hsPID/README.md

 You should have received a copy of the GNU Lesser General Public License along with this program.
 If not, see
 <https://www.gnu.org/licenses/>.

+Bitcoin donations are accepted (but not required) at:
+18hqEsXCinyauDp6smPUEVuscjDdasTKvr